buckwheat

 In early October the buckwheat set seed and completed its lifecycle.
 The leaves have dried up and a freeze will soon stop any lingering growth.

-The baton was passed from the buckwheat to the clover, which was by then poised to take full advantage of the late-season sun.
-Buckwheat proved to be an outstanding nurse crop for summer planted clover.
+The baton was then passed from the buckwheat to the clover, which was by then poised to take full advantage of the late-season sun.
+Buckwheat proved to be an outstanding nurse crop for summer-planted clover.

 The only areas of the field where foxtail gained the upper hand were areas that did not grow a good stand of buckwheat.
 This was mostly in combine tracks and under the straw windrows.
 See the picture below.

-The final stand of balansa clover, hairy vetch, and crimson clover is very important on this field.
+The final stand of balansa clover, hairy vetch, and crimson clover is very important in this field.
 It will be the primary source of nitrogen for next year’s crop of organic corn.
-I will provide an update on this field and expand on the role of each legume in this mix when growth resumes in the spring.